Skip to main content

 Custom hooks

-Particular stack traces can also be ignored based on their DEDUP_TOKEN by passing a comma-separated list of tokens via --ignore=<token_1>,<token2>.
+You can ignore particular stack traces based on their DEDUP_TOKEN by passing a comma-separated list of tokens to the command: --ignore=<token_1>,<token2>.

 Native libraries

-• AddressSanitizer: -fsanitize=fuzzer-no-link,address
+• AddressSanitizer: -fsanitize=Fuzzer-no-link,address

-• UndefinedBehaviorSanitizer: -fsanitize=fuzzer-no-link,undefined (add -fno-sanitize-recover=all to crash on UBSan reports)
+• UndefinedBehaviorSanitizer: -fsanitize=Fuzzer-no-link,undefined (add -fno-sanitize-recover=all to crash on UBSan reports)

 Starting Jazzer with --asan and/or --ubsan automatically preloads the sanitizer runtimes.
 Jazzer defaults to using the runtimes associated with clang on the PATH.
 If you used a different compiler to compile the native libraries, specify it with CC to override this default.
 If no compiler is available in your runtime environment, but you have a directory that contains the required sanitizer libraries, you can specify its path in the JAZZER_NATIVE_SANITIZERS_DIR environment variable.

-Note: On macOS, you may see Gatekeeper warnings when using --asan and/or --ubsan since these flags cause the n ative sanitizer libraries to be preloaded into the codesigned java executable via DYLD_INSERT_LIBRARIES.
+Note: On macOS, you may see Gatekeeper warnings when using --asan and/or --ubsan since these flags cause the native sanitizer libraries to be preloaded into the co-designed java executable via DYLD_INSERT_LIBRARIES.